 There are no data on the presence of anakinra in either human or animal milk or the effects on milk production.
 Limited data from a small retrospective study and postmarketing case reports do not establish an association between maternal anakinra use during lactation and adverse effects in breastfed infants.
 These limited data during lactation preclude a clear determination of the risk of anakinra to an infant during lactation.
 The developmental and health benefits of breast-feeding should be considered along with the clinical need for anakinra in the mother and any potential adverse effects to the nursing infant from anakinra or from the underlying maternal condition.
 Guidelines suggest that until further data are available, anakinra use in patients with RA should be approached with caution and avoided if possible during breast-feeding.

 Very limited data are available describing the use of anakinra in infants; use with caution in young infants.
 Neonates and infants less than 1 month of age were not included in the trial for the treatment of Neonatal-Onset Multisystem Inflammatory Disease (NOMID).
 Anakinra prefilled syringes are unable to deliver an anakinra dosage less than 20 mg.
 Although anakinra has been studied in pediatric patients 2 to 17 years of age with juvenile rheumatoid arthritis (JRA)/juvenile idiopathic arthritis (JIA), the study data were insufficient to demonstrate efficacy.
+The emergency use of anakinra is not authorized or approved for the treatment of COVID-19 in pediatric patients younger than 18 years.

-The efficacy of anakinra for the treatment of familial cold autoinflammatory syndrome appears to be related to inhibition of IL-1beta, IL-6, and IL-8 in affected skin and to inhibition of increased IL-6 serum concentrations after cold exposure.
+The efficacy of anakinra for the treatment of familial cold autoinflammatory syndrome appears to be related to inhibition of IL-1 beta, IL-6, and IL-8 in affected skin and to inhibition of increased IL-6 serum concentrations after cold exposure.
 In excess, IL-1 has been shown to be a key driver of inflammation in cryopyrin-associated periodic syndromes (CAPS), which is caused by a range of mutations in the gene CIAS1 that encodes the protein cryopyrin.
 Cryopyrin binds with an intrinsic inhibitor and controls the activation of caspase-1.
 Caspase-1 cleaves pro-interleukin-1beta and IL-18 into the biologically active forms.
 Patients with CAPS have increased caspase activity and thus, increased biologically active IL-1 beta.
 Enhanced caspase-1 activity with subsequent enhanced IL-1 beta and IL-18 release has been demonstrated in a patient with chronic infantile neurologic, cutaneous, articular (CINCA) syndrome.
 Anakinra receipt to several patients with different CAPS phenotypes led to the reduction of many CAPS clinical manifestations.

 Anakinra is given subcutaneously.
 In patients with rheumatoid arthritis (RA), no unexpected accumulation of anakinra was observed after daily subcutaneous doses for up to 24 weeks.
 The terminal half-life of anakinra ranges from 4 to 6 hours among patients with RA.
 Among patients with Neonatal Onset Multisystem Inflammatory Disease (NOMID), the median half-life was 5.7 hours (range, 3.1 to 28.2 hours).
 Anakinra is renally eliminated; the mean clearance of the drug increases with increasing creatinine clearance and body weight.